LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

 The `gfxrecon-optimize` tool produces new capture files with improved replay performance.

 Before attempting to optimize a capture file, please ensure it is able to replay first.

+Like `gfxrecon-replay`, `gfxrecon-optimize` also requires the `D3D12` folder to exist beside it.
+As mentioned previously, this folder is where GFXReconstruct references the Agility SDK runtime.

 There are two optimizations implemented for D3D12: